janstarke/janstarke.github.io/_posts/2021-10-22-mft_entry_sequence.md

 |`mixed delete/sample1.rtf`| `45-1` | `42-1` |
 |`mixed delete/sample2.rtf`| `46-1` | `42-1` |

 Obviously, our test shows that sequence numbers are incremented right after deletion, but *not* nessecarily at reallocation.
-The Microsofzt documentation is right.
+The Microsoft documentation is right.